 You can find out more about this discount at our special offers page.

 copyright and ownership

-You will own your domain (which will be registered in your name and at your address), and copyright of the website text – including any text that you commission us to write for you.
+You will own your domain*, and copyright of the website text – including any text that you commission us to write for you.

 You will not own the WordPress theme – this is licensed to you, via WP Websites Wales, by WooThemes.
 You can read their terms and conditions here.